mattorchard/eslint-plugin-require-explicit-generics/README.md

 ## Why?
 Some libraries are over-permissive with their types, allowing generics to be omitted defaulting them to the `any` type.
-To prevent accidentally relying on this behaviour: this plugin allows you to specify a list of functions that **MUST** have explicit generics set.
+To prevent accidentally relying on this behaviour: this plugin allows you to specify a list of functions and constructors that **MUST** have explicit generics set.

 ## Example
 If you list `myFunction` in your `.eslintrc.js`: